MatheusDemeis/COMM-2116-Notion/docs/index.md

 The main sections of this documentation are:

-1. Creating Academic Dashboard:
-- Setting up a main student workspace
-- Creating semester overview pages
+1. Setting Up Your School Homepage:
+	- How to create your main study space
-- Setting up course pages
+	- Making pages for each semester
+	- Creating spaces for each class
-- Adding quick-access links and bookmarks
+	- Adding shortcuts to important stuff

-2. Building a Class Notes System:
+2. Taking Better Class Notes:
-- Creating note templates
+	- Making note templates you can reuse
-- Using toggle lists for organized notes
+	- Using expandable sections to keep notes tidy
-- Adding multimedia content
+	- Adding pictures and videos to your notes
-- Linking related concepts
+	- Connecting related notes together

-3. Assignment Tracking with Databases:
-- Creating an assignment database
-- Setting up due date reminders
-- Using filters and views
-- Progress tracking features

-4. need to do

 ## Notes and Warning Messages